Graduation Quotes

 The roots of education are bitter, but the fruit is sweet. - Aristotle

-The more that you read, the more things you will know.
-The more that you learn, the more places you'll go. - Dr. Seuss
+The more that you read, the more things you will know. - Dr. Seuss

 Education is not the filling of a pail, but the lighting of a fire. - William Butler Yeats